openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 # OpenVINO TensorFlow Frontend tests

-There are two types of tests for the TensorFlow Frontend (TF FE): layer tests and unit-tests.
+There are two types of tests for the TensorFlow Frontend (TF FE): layer tests and unit tests.

 The layer tests are used to validate support of TensorFlow operation by the frontend.